Graduate research scholarship terms and conditions

 3. Stipends are paid fortnightly from the commencement date of the Scholarship.

-1. arrange OSHC on your behalf with the University’s preferred OSHC provider after you have accepted your course and scholarship offer, or
+2. The allowance will be applied automatically, if you have requested the University to arrange OSHC on your behalf with the University’s preferred OSHC provider after you have accepted your course and scholarship offer

 1. The University will pay a relocation allowance to students who: